catamphetamine/javascript-time-ago/README.md

           "day": {
             "displayName": "day", // `displayName` field is not used "relative-type--1": "yesterday", // is optional
-            "relative-type-0": "today", // this field is not used "relative-type-1": "tomorrow", // is optional
+            "relative-type-0": "today", // is optional
+            "relative-type-1": "tomorrow", // is optional
             "relativeTime-type-future": {
               "relativeTimePattern-count-one": "in {0} day",